CMSgov/CMCS-DSG-DSS-Certification-Staging/FAQs/readme.md

 # Streamlined Modular Certification Frequently Asked Questions (FAQs)

-The following FAQs were prepared to help answer questions about the new Streamlined Modular Certification (SMC) process and requirements.
-This information is meant to help answer questions about SMC.
-The official [SMC Guidance](https://www.medicaid.gov/medicaid/data-and-systems/downloads/smc-certification-guidance.pdf) can be found on Medicaid.gov and is the primary source of information on SMC process and requirements.
-Other helpful information is on the Certification GitHub and you can always reach out to your State Officer with questions.

 CMS prepared this set of FAQs to inform states and the public about the Streamlined Modular Certification (SMC) process and requirements.
 The official [SMC Guidance](https://www.medicaid.gov/medicaid/data-and-systems/downloads/smc-certification-guidance.pdf) is available at [Medicaid.gov](https://www.medicaid.gov/medicaid/data-systems/certification/streamlined-modular-certification/index.html) and is the primary source of information on the SMC process and requirements.
 Other helpful information is available in the MES Certification Repository, and State Officers are available to answer your questions.
 Questions may also be submitted via the Medicaid Enterprise System mailbox at <MES@cms.hhs.gov>.

 - [Overview of SMC](#overview)